 Having read some articles and watched some video’s claiming VIPKid was a scam, I wanted to join in on the fun.

 But, in all seriousness, VIPKid is the real deal.
 It’s NOT a scam.
 I’ll get into some of the challenges and growing pains they are going through, but VIPKid is a legit side hustle for English teachers to leverage their skills and education to make money online.

 In fact, some have made it their full-time job and earn a decent income.

 The first hurdle you will face, is getting hired.
 This is NOT a general freelance site where you post your profile, credentials and then bid for jobs.

 The process to becoming a VIPKid teacher is strict (which is ultimately a good thing for students and teachers who do get hired).
 You will require a Bachelor’s Degree, and they are very clear that they do not make exceptions.

 Don’t have a bachelor’s degree?
 Check out my number one recommended program to make money online.

-If you meet that criteria, you will then have to go through an interview and demo lesson process.
+If you meet their criteria, you will then have to go through an interview and demo lesson process.
 You will have to demonstrate activities such as how you will elicit complete answers from students, time management and of course, your ESL teaching skills.